jacobandreas/writing/_posts/2014-06-30-gloucester.md

-The Island is like a Rockwell painting---the hard coast too comfortably craggy, the sunset too pink, the wood vaults and granite towers and long lawns of this house too perfect, too perfect.
+The Island is like a Rockwell painting---the hard coast too comfortably craggy, the sunset too pink, the wood vaults and granite towers and long lawns of this house too much like a picture book.
 And I am having Fun, of a refined, restorative sort, the sort involving the _Atlantic_ on the beach and expensive bottles of wine and unexpectedly long voyages in boats.

 It seems like there should be a lingering discomfort at the base of my neck, a _memento mori_ with an easily-retrieved proximate cause.
 In fact for much of the